maxwshen/evoracle/README.md

 Output: A table (time by full-length genotype) of inferred frequencies.
 A table (full-length genotype by 1) of inferred fitness values.

+## Workflow

+A general workflow for using Evoracle with Illumina sequencing is:

+Your job:
+1. Perform DNA sequencing at multiple directed evolution timepoints.
+Convert bcl files to fastq.
+We recommend >10,000x coverage of your gene (e.g., for a 3000-nt gene with 150-nt reads, at least 200k reads).
+2. Align fastq reads to your reference sequence.
+We recommend using the bowtie2 aligner.
+3. Decide on a subset of nucleotide positions in your gene to retain for downstream analysis by domain knowledge or exploratory data analysis.
+While most nucleotides will have rare mutations at some timepoint, we recommend keeping the nucleotide positions that have a mutation with >5% (or >1% or >10%) population frequency at any timepoint.
+This typically preserves a few dozen nucleotide positions.
+(Note: Optionally, before this step, translate nucleotides into amino acids and call amino acid mutations.)
+4. Calculate a table of mutation frequencies (called `T` here), where each row is a group of mutations, each column is a timepoint, and each entry is the observed population frequency of reads containing that group of mutations.
+This is the expected input to Evoracle.

+Using the Evoracle code from this package:
+5. Using Evoracle, propose full-length genotypes that may exist in the population using your table `T`.
+You can manually check and edit these full-length genotypes to incorporate domain knowledge.
+6. Using Evoracle, run inference.
+Using your table `T`, a list of proposed full-length genotypes, and read groups, Evoracle infers a table of full-length genotype frequencies at each timepoint, and infers a fitness value for each full-length genotype.

+A general workflow for using Evoracle with pooled Sanger sequencing is similar.
+Use Surveyor (https://www.bioke.com/webshop/sg/mutation-surveyor-softgenetics.html) or similar tools to call nucleotide frequencies at each position at each timepoint using a reference sequence.
+Then proceed with step 3.

 ## Dependencies
 The code was developed with Python 3.7 with `pandas==0.24.2` and `numpy==1.16.2`, `pytorch==1.5.0` and `torchvision==0.2.2`.

 ## Installation
 Clone this github repository, then in Python, import the `evoracle.py` script.
 For instance, you may use the following at the top of your script to import the model.